A Blog Solution With Coexisting Themes

 -/

---_config.yml Global configuration prepared for Aurora
+--_config.yml Global configuration for Aurora

---_configsimple.yml Global configuration prepared for Next
+--_configsimple.yml Global configuration for Next

 --_config.aurora.yml Aurora theme configuration